ndlib/honeypot/README.md

 with the params

-namespace:  is a distinguishing variable to ensure that you are not overwritting other content.
-I recomend starting with the name of the application posting and then anything else you need to ensure data integrity.  i.e. "application_name/id/otherid"

-image: "the image data "
+* application_id: String name of the application posting to the service, used for namespacing. e.g. "honeycomb"
+* group_id: Integer value identifying a group or collection the item belongs to, used for namespacing.
+* item_id: Integer value of the item the image belongs to.
+* image: Image upload file

 Faraday Example:
 ```ruby